Glistix/nix/README.md

 A library for interacting with built-in Nix types and functions when using [Glistix](https://github.com/glistix/glistix).

-Please note that functions exposed by this library are only suitable for Glistix's Nix target, and do not work on Erlang or JavaScript, thus [requiring the Glistix compiler](https://github.com/glistix/glistix).
+**NOTE:** Functions exposed by this library are only suitable for Glistix's Nix target, and do not work on Erlang or JavaScript, thus [requiring the Glistix compiler](https://github.com/glistix/glistix).

 ## Installation